On this page:

 To be eligible for a conveyancer's licence your company must:

 - be covered by a minimum of $2 million professional indemnity insurance by the current approved broker.
-For more information, view our Professional indemnity insurance page.
+For more information, view Professional indemnity insurance.

 - have at least one director who holds a Victorian individual conveyancer's licence.

 Directors wishing to obtain an individual licence must complete and lodge a separate individual licence application form at the same time as the company application.
-For more information, view our Apply for a conveyancer’s licence – individual page.
+For more information, view Apply for a conveyancer’s licence – individual.

 The company is automatically ineligible to be licensed if it or any director is: